basmarafi/Spotify-SQL-Project-and-Query-Optimisation/README.md

 track,
 COALESCE(SUM(CASE WHEN most_played_on = 'Youtube'then stream end),0) as streamed_on_youtube,
 COALESCE(SUM(CASE WHEN most_played_on = 'Spotify'then stream end),0) as streamed_on_spotify
-from spotify
+FROM spotify
-group by 1
+GROUP BY 1
-) as t1
+) AS t1
-where
+WHERE
 streamed_on_spotify > streamed_on_youtube
 AND
 streamed_on_youtube <> 0